WapourVave/GutenTag/README.md

 Result: `Hello World!!!`

 ## Maven
-To use Maven with JagTag, simply add the following sections to your pom.xml
+To use Maven with GutenTag, simply add the following sections to your pom.xml
 ```xml
   <repository>
     <id>central</id>